CuchulainX/nutch-solr-mongodb/README.md

 ## DataHarvest: Dockerized Web Crawling, Indexing, and Storage Solution

 ### Team Members
-- Azeem Ahmed
+- :student: Azeem Ahmed
-- Shahryar Ahmed
+- :student: Shahryar Ahmed

 ### Project Description
 DataHarvest is a cutting-edge web crawling, indexing, and storage solution implemented using Docker.
 It leverages the power of Docker's containerization to provide seamless deployment, scalability, and portability.
 With DataHarvest, organizations can efficiently extract and process data from the web, while storing it in a reliable and easily manageable manner.
 Empowered by Docker, DataHarvest simplifies the setup process, ensures scalability for handling large volumes of data, and offers flexibility across different environments.
 Experience advanced web crawling and storage with DataHarvest, the Dockerized solution for your data extraction needs.